 ELMO Initiative Graduate Fellowship

 This is an annual fellowship for advanced doctoral students in the Laney Graduate School, sponsored by the Institute for Developing Nations, Emory’s Laney Graduate School, and The Carter Center’s Democracy Program.
-The fellow will be a resource on the ELMO tool for the Emory community; coordinate a speaker/discussion series exploring research on assessing and measuring election quality; and participate in sessions on the methodological and technological design of election monitoring tools and data.
-Fellows work approximately 20 hours a week and receive $18,000 stipend for the academic year.
+The fellow will be a resource on the ELMO tool for the Emory community; coordinate a speaker/discussion series exploring research on assessing and measuring election quality

 ELMO Pre-Dissertation Funding Using ELMO

 This summer funding is available for doctoral students in the Laney Graduate School who would like to use ELMO in their pre-dissertation field research.
-Awards range from $2000 - $3500 depending on the kind of opportunity involved (short-term vs. summer, location of field work).
+Awards range from $2000 - $3500 depending on the kind of opportunity involved (duration and location of field work).
 IDN grants may be combined with other Emory funding as long as total Emory funding does not exceed $5000.
-Students may use IDN funds toward the cost of international airfare, housing, food, local transportation, visas and vaccinations.
-Students may receive this grant from IDN only once.
+Students may use IDN funds toward the cost of international airfare, housing, food, local transportation, visas

 News for Past IDN Funding Recipients